Know us Better

 Upon completing the Sierra Leone Law School requirements, candidates are issued a Certificate for Call to the Bar awarded by the Council of Legal Education.

-Since 1990 the Law School has enrolled law graduates holding an honours degree in Law awarded by the University of Sierra Leone or holding any other degree in Law from a recognized university or any other Institution of higher learning of any commonwealth country approved by the Council of Legal Education.
+Since 1990, the Law School has enrolled law graduates holding an honours degree in Law awarded by the University of Sierra Leone or holding any other degree in Law from a recognised university or any other Institution of higher learning of any commonwealth country approved by the Council of Legal Education.

 Between 1987 and 1989, the University of Sierra Leone had produced 30 LLB Honours graduates, most of whom had the desire to pursue the Professional Course leading to the Bar.
 It was not till February 1990, however, that their dreams were realized and 26 of these graduates were enrolled as the first set of Sierra Leone Law School Students.